Survey on Factuality in Large Language Models: Knowledge, Retrieval and Domain-Specificity: Factuality Evaluation

 Most assessments of factuality in large language models use rule-based evaluation metrics, due to their consistency, predictability, and ease of implementation; they allow for reproducible outcomes through a systematic method.
 However, they can be rigid and may not account for nuances or variations in language use, context interpretation, or colloquial expressions.
 This means language models rated highly by these metrics may still produce content that feels unnatural or inauthentic to human readers.

 \paragraph{Exact Match} An ``exact match" refers to a situation where the generated text precisely matches a specific input or reference text.
 This means that the LLM produces output that is identical, word-for-word, to the provided input or reference text.
 Exact matches are often used in NLG when you want to replicate or repeat a piece of text without any variations or alterations.
+Exact Match is commonly used in Open-domain Question Answering \citep{Fusion-in-Decoder,rfid}.

 \paragraph{Common metrics} Many factuality evaluation measurements use commonly adapted metrics, such as Accuracy, Precision, Recall, AUC, F-Measure, Calibration score, Brier score, and other common metrics used in probabilistic forecasting and machine learning, specifically in tasks involving probabilistic predictions.
 The common definition of these metrics involves the use of correctly predicted labels and ground-truth labels.
 As the input and output of LLMs are human-readable sentences, there is no unified method to convert the sentences into labels.
 Most evaluation will define their own way.
 That is, these scores are frequently not used in isolation, but rather in combination.
 For instance, BERTScore~\citep{BERTscore} uses BERT for determining the Precision and Recall, then uses F-measures to get a final weighted score.
 In the following, we will describe the most simple form of these scores.